2020 GCSE Exam Results

-We are extremely pleased with our GCSE results this year, with some outstanding attainment and progress demonstrated across the ability range.
+We are extremely pleased with our GCSE results in 2019, with some outstanding attainment and progress demonstrated across the ability range.
 It was particularly pleasing to see some exceptional performances in the top grades, with some students leaving with strings of grade 9's

-At GCSE, this is the third year of the Government’s new measures of school performance which focus on the progress students make using a measure known as ‘Progress 8’.
-Our Progress 8 data places us in the national “average” band.
+At GCSE, this is the fourth year of the Government’s new measures of school performance which focus on the progress students make using a measure known as ‘Progress 8’.
+This figure has not been officially published yet.
+Our Progress 8 data from previous years places us in the national “average” band.

 Nationally, schools are judged using a number of criteria: